Postgraduate Frequently Asked Questions

 I am an Australian graduate and would like to learn more about your Department before making a decision to enrol in postgraduate coursework.

-Please contact Dr Fiona Martin, Postgraduate Coursework Coordinator,
+Please contact Dr Fiona Giles, Postgraduate Coursework Coordinator,

 I am an international student who has been accepted into your program.
 I am about to arrive in Sydney and would like to know how to prepare for classes.

 Your tutor will provide you with reading material in the first week of semester.
 This material is free of charge, and is tailored to your unit of study.
 There may also be recommended reading in addition to this material, which you can purchase from the bookstore.
 Your tutor will tell you about this in the first week of semester.